 Roasted garlic hummus is made by roasting garlic in the oven.

 You can make the roasted garlic by cutting off the top part of garlic to expose the cloves, and then drizzle olive oil on the cloves.
 Cover the garlic with tin foil, and place in a heat proof dish.
 This way, the oil drippings will end up in the dish, instead of in your oven.

 When the roasted garlic is finished cooking, and has cooled down, squish out the roasted garlic cloves.

 To make the roasted garlic hummus, chickpeas, tahini, roasted garlic cloves, lemon juice, olive oil and water are added to a food processor.
-The mixture is blended until smooth, and then places on a serving dish.
+The mixture is blended until smooth, and then placed in a serving dish.

 You can garnish the hummus with parsley leaves, olive oil, and chili powder.
 Serve roasted garlic hummus with pita chips, pita bread, celery sticks, or carrot sticks.

 Chickpea bruschetta is a savory and appetizer, with a hint of sundried tomato and garlic flavor.

 Chickpeas are mashed together with fresh parsley, olive oil, sundried tomatoes, and lemon juice.

 The herbed flavored chickpeas are spread onto a freshly toasted baguette slice that has been rubbed with garlic.